Syncano/python-codebox/README.md

 This repository contains Dockerfile for Python 2.7 image with built-in support for Syncano and selected Python libraries.

-You can build the image yourself:
+You can build the image yourself (Ansible 2.1.0 is required):

 ```
-$ docker build -t quay.io/syncano/python-codebox .
+$ ./create_python_image.sh
 ```

 or pull it from Docker registry: